Bella Heathcote: Career

 Heathcote was named one of the 10 Actors to Watch: Breakthrough Performances of 2012 at the 20th Hamptons International Film Festival.
 The following year, she starred alongside Max Minghella in The Killers' music video for "Shot at the Night". she was part of the Spring/Summer 2014 campaign for Miu Miu alongside fellow actresses Lupita Nyong'o, Elle Fanning and Elizabeth Olsen.

 In 2017, Heathcote played Leila Williams in the film Fifty Shades Darker, the sequel to Fifty Shades of Grey.
 She also joined the season 2 cast of television drama The Man in the High Castle as Nicole Dörmer, a Berlin-born filmmaker.
 She starred as Olive Byrne, partner of psychologists and comic book authors William Moulton Marston and Elizabeth Holloway Marston, in the 2017 biographical film Professor Marston and the Wonder Women.

 She played Susan Parsons in the CBS All Access drama Strange Angel, an adaptation of George Pendle's book Strange Angel: The Otherworldly Life of Rocket Scientist John Whiteside Parsons.
 It was cancelled after two seasons in November 2019.
 Heathcote appears in the second season of the Australian web television series Bloom as a younger incarnation of Loris Webb, played by Anne Charleston.

 Heathcote appeared in the independent drama Relic, alongside Emily Mortimer and Robyn Nevin.
 It follows a daughter, a mother and a grandmother who are "haunted by a manifestation of dementia that consumes their family's home".
 The movie was produced by AGBO Films, the Russo brothers' production company and Jake Gyllenhaal, and co-written and directed by Natalia Erika James.
 Heathcote stars with Toni Collette in the 2022 Netflix thriller series Pieces of Her, adapted from the Karin Slaughter novel of the same name.

 Heathcote stars in the Stan and Nine Network crime drama Scrublands as Mandy Bond, alongside Luke Arnold and Jay Ryan.
 The series is based on the novel of the same name by Chris Hammer; production began in Victoria in February 2023.
-In April 2023, Heathcote was cast in the upcoming The Room remake.
+In April 2023, Heathcote was cast in the 2025 The Room remake.
 She also appeared in the six-part Stan Original comedy series C*A*U*G*H*T released in September 2023.
 On 5 June 2024, it was announced that Heathcote would reprise her role of Mandy Bond for the second season of Scrublands.
 She will also star alongside Teresa Palmer and Philippa Northeast in the television adaptation of Sally Hepworth's novel The Family Next Door for the ABC.
 The six-part drama is being filmed in Victoria.

 In March 2025, Heathcote joined the main cast of Tulsa King as Cleo Montague for its third season.
 She will star alongside Jonah Hauer-King, Kristine Froseth, Ellie Bamber, and Leo Suter in Anna Biller's supernatural film The Face of Horror, which begins production in Prague in July 2025.